Can you remember doing something that you absolutely hated?

 You can also leave reminders for your teen to help them stay on track — leaving a sticky note somewhere they will see first thing in the morning, for example, is a friendly way to encourage them toward reaching their ultimate goals.

-This can easily be applied to your interaction with your student when fostering teen motivation.
-Be sure to acknowledge the different steps they take toward their goals to let them know that you support them, and give them a better sense of progress.
+You have to be sure to acknowledge the different steps they take toward their goals to let them know that you support them, and give them a better sense of progress.

 If you’re not sure how or when to celebrate different occasions, try to break them down into one of 3 categories: